ValAug/S3_CloudFront_Webdeployment/README.md

 ![Terraform](https://img.shields.io/badge/-Terraform-000000?style=flat&logo=Terraform)

 # Purpose
-Shows how to use the AWS for with Terraform to accomplish the following tasks:
+Shows how to use the AWS with Terraform to accomplish the following tasks:

 * Create one or multiple S3 buckets this time would be to host static web files
 * Create a CloudFront for a fast content delivery network (CDN)